By EMILY JASHINSKY | Aug. 18, 2014

 Scholars suggest a variety of explanations for this growing gender gap in our nation’s colleges.
 The problem begins in elementary school.
 Recess time has been reduced.
 Competitive games (like dodgeball) have been cut in the name of political correctness.
 Feelings-based learning is creeping into lesson plans across the country.
 As a result, it’s possible that boys develop an apathy toward education as early as elementary school and never really recover.

 If these numbers were reversed and men were outperforming women, I suspect the powerful women’s lobby would lead a national charge to achieve parity, rescue our undereducated class of oppressed females, and dismantle the patriarchy of higher education.
-On her website, Congresswoman Gwen Moore claims to be a “champion of advancing gender equality.”
+On her website, U.S. Rep. Gwen Moore (D-Wis.) claims to be a “champion of advancing gender equality.”
 Does that apply only to women?

 Any American with an interest in the success of one sex should be interested in the success of both.
 Maybe it’s time to accept the remarkable achievements of women in education, to acknowledge that the ripples of second-wave feminism continue to produce millions of educated and empowered women every year, and to have faith in the strength of our mothers and daughters.